Sarvesh-369/Reinforcement_Learning_Algorithms_Bandits_and_TD_0/README.md

 - Tuning the confidence bound parameter to balance exploration and exploitation.
 - Investigating the impact of different confidence bounds on action selection and average rewards.

-I have provided visualizations similar to Figure 2.3 and Figure 2.4 to report our findings and conclusions.
+I have provided visualizations report my findings and conclusions.

 ## 2: Markov Reward Process